-- " Deepen impact and expand lending to critical projects that generate opportunity in low-income communities and communities of color. - " Innovate flexible and low-cost lending products to support borrowers from marginalized groups and projects situated in low-income communities of color.
-These products will address barriers that limit people of color from accessing sufficient capital with favorable terms, to support critical projects in under-resourced communities. - " Continue to support the Boston Women's Workforce Council's 100% Talent Compact to level the playing field for working women. - " When issuing a Request for Proposal to source a new vendor or consultant, cast a wide net to include firms that are managed by individuals from diverse backgrounds.
-With current vendors, make a regular practice of inquiring about their efforts to create inclusive workplaces and to diversify their teams. - " Pursue inclusive recruitment practices, such as writing job descriptions with straightforward

-- language and avoiding unduly restrictive qualifications; posting positions in venues and via networks that allow us to reach a diverse base of applicants; and ensuring that our consideration process is objective and equitable. - " Provide opportunities for staff members to better understand how to work with and appreciate an inclusive workforce-including managerial training that considers race, gender, sexual orientation and generational differences-and provide opportunities for staff members to co-create an inclusive work culture. - " Track performance targets related to the composition of BlueHub staff, leadership and Board; career progression; the diversity of BlueHub consultants and vendors; and staff satisfaction.
+- " Deepen impact and expand lending to critical projects that generate opportunity in low-income communities. - " Innovate flexible and low-cost lending products to support borrowers from marginalized groups and projects situated in low-income communities.
+These products will address barriers that limit access to capital with favorable terms, to support critical projects in under-resourced communities. - " Pursue inclusive recruitment practices, such as writing job descriptions with straightforward language and avoiding unduly restrictive qualifications; posting positions in venues and via networks that allow us to reach a wide base of applicants; and ensuring that our consideration process is objective. - " Provide opportunities for staff members to better understand how to work with and appreciate an inclusive workforce-including managerial training and provide opportunities for staff members to co-create an inclusive work culture.